President Trump's revised travel ban was again blocked by a federal appeals court

 "The Immigration and Nationality Act ("INA") gives the President broad powers to control the entry of aliens, and to take actions to protect the American public," the judges wrote in their opinion.
 "But immigration, even for the President, is not a one-person show.
 The President's authority is subject to certain statutory and constitutional restraints."

-Trump, the judges wrote, "exceeded the scope of the authority delegated to him by Congress."
+Trump, the judges wrote, "exceeded the scope of the authority delegated to him by Congress" and they disputed his claim that there weren't adequate safeguards in place to keep terrorists out.

+"There is no finding that present vetting standards are inadequate, and no finding that absent the improved vetting procedures there likely will be harm to our national interests," the judges wrote.
+"These identified reasons do not support the conclusion that the entry of nationals from the six designated countries would be harmful to our national interests."

+In their opinion, the judges also cited Trump's Tweets in which he declared "we need a TRAVEL BAN for certain DANGEROUS countries" and a declaration by White House Press Secretary Sean Spicer that Trump's tweets are "considered official statements" by the President of the United States.

-The president has said the orders are necessary to protect Americans from terrorism and campaigned on a pledge to institute "extreme vetting" of foreigners seeking to enter the country.
+Trump as said the orders are necessary to protect Americans from terrorism and campaigned on a pledge to institute "extreme vetting" of foreigners seeking to enter the country.
+But administration officials avoided calling the travel restriction a "ban" after critics claimed it was akin to a "Muslim ban."

 Related: Trump Tweets in Favor of 'Original' Travel Ban

-Both orders also would have put on hold admissions to the United States of refugees for 120 days.
+Both orders also would have put on hold admissions to the U.S. of refugees for 120 days.
 The first order indefinitely suspended admission of Syrian refugees, but that was dropped in the revised order.

+The opinion upholding Watson's freeze was authored by judges Michael Daly Hawkins, Ronald Gould and Richard Paez, all of whom were appointed by President Bill Clinton.

 This is a breaking story, please check back for updates